-Dr. Fred Chittenden is committed to providing you with as many resources as possible to aid you in keeping your child’s teeth healthy and their smiles bright!
+Dr. Jung Lee is committed to providing you with as many resources as possible to aid you in keeping your child’s teeth healthy and their smiles bright!
 Questions are always welcome at Lake Stevens Dental Clinic in Lake Stevens, Washington, so we’ve compiled a list of frequently asked questions to assist you as your child grows and develops.
 If you find that you have questions that aren’t included on this list, please feel free to contact our dentist and his team at (425) 334-1934 and we’d be happy to address any questions that you might have.

 Does your child grind their teeth at night?